 And now that you have everything you need, here’s an overview of the 14 steps of the Passover Seder itself:

 You will need: Kiddush cups or wine glasses, wine or grape juice

 Like all Shabbat and Yom Tov meals, the Seder starts with Kiddush.
 This is also the first of the four cups of wine which will be drunk throughout the night.
-The Kiddush prayer has a special text and, contrary to popular custom, is recited sitting down instead of standing up.
+The Kiddush prayer has a special text and, unlike the common custom for other holidays, is recited sitting down instead of standing up.

 What it means: washing

 According to most customs, the person leading the Seder washes their hands ritually, as if to eat bread, but without the blessing normally recited with hand-washing.
 If you’re at a communal Seder or don’t have a set “leader”, everyone can wash their hands.

 You will need: small portions of vegetables, salt water